AlixBa/doctrine-generator/readme.md

+Try to generate Doctrine entities from GenMyModel project.
+[WIP]

 ## OWNING SIDE ##

 For OneToOne & ManyToMany add a "owning" comment to a side of the association to get the owning side generated